Coarse Stage Management

 A Farce in Five Scenes and a Finale

-One of the attractions of live theatre is that things can go wrong.
+One of the attractions of live theatre is that things can - and do - go wrong.
 Of course, not all productions resemble Michael Frayn's 'Noises Off'

 Set Designer [X] - notorious for never completing a set before the show opens and sometimes not before the final performance Stage Manager [Y] Deputy Stage Manager [DSM] Several Assistant Stage Managers [ASMs] Lighting Operator [Lights] Sound Operator [Sound] Front of House Manager Cast of 26 characters - all played by a single actor